OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Hardware Design

 In the max tree, $\mathcal{P}$, the bit buffer points to the larger child node or activation value, which represents the largest element in the sub-tree rooted at the current node.
 Consequently, the output of the root node, $\textsf{MUX}(1, 1)$, corresponds to the largest value in the entire activation vector, $\max(\mathbf{x})$.
 To track the availability of activation elements, we introduce a mask vector $\mathbf{m}^{(p)} = [m_i^{(p)}] \in [0, 1]^{N}$ for the max tree $\mathcal{P}$, where $m_i^{(p)} = 1$ indicates that the activation element $x_i$ is available, and $m_i^{(p)} = 0$ indicates it has already been popped out.
 Similarly, another independent mask vector $\mathbf{m}^{(q)} = [m_i^{(q)}] \in [0, 1]^{N}$ is defined for the min tree $\mathcal{Q}$.

-\myparatight{Initializing the binary tree} To initialize the max and min trees for a new activation vector $\mathbf{x}$, we update all the bit buffers tree.
+\myparatight{Initializing the binary tree} To initialize the max and min trees for a new activation vector $\mathbf{x}$, we update all the bit buffers tree, which is shown in Fig.~\ref{fig:orizuru}(b) for the max tree.
 This process is performed in a bottom-up manner across the $L$ levels of the tree.
 Initially, at the $\log_2(N)$-th level, the registers of the non-leaf nodes (e.g., nodes 4, 5, 6, and 7) are updated by comparing their left and right child nodes at the leaf level, which hold the input values.
 This step involves $N / 2$ comparisons.
 After completing these comparisons, the registers are updated to indicate whether the left or right child contains the larger value.
 Next, this comparison process is repeated recursively for each level, moving upwards until the root node's register is updated.
 Finally, the MUX at the root node selects the maximum value from the $N$ elements.
 Overall, the tree initialization requires $N-1$ FP16 comparisons.

-\myparatight{Popping up and maintaining the tree} Once the initialization is complete, the maximum value can be popped out immediately.
+\myparatight{Popping out and maintaining the tree} Once the initialization is complete, the maximum value can be popped out immediately.
 The index of this maximum value is determined by traversing the tree from the root node to the corresponding leaf node, following the binary digits stored in the registers.
-For example, to locate the index of the maximum element ``9'' (at node 14) in Figure~\ref{fig:orizuru}(b), we start at the root node, which contains ``1'', directing us to its right child, node 3.
+For example, to locate the index of the maximum element ``9'' (at node 14) in Fig.~\ref{fig:orizuru}(b), we start at the root node, which contains ``1'', directing us to its right child, node 3.
 Node 3 also contains ``1'', further directing us to its right child, node 7.
 This process continues for $\log_2(N)$ steps until we reach the maximum element ``9'' at node 14.
 The binary digits from the accessed registers are concatenated to form ``110''.
 Since leaf nodes are indexed from $N$ to $2N-1$, a ``1'' is prefixed to the concatenated value, resulting in ``1110''—the binary representation of the index ``14'' for the maximum value ``9''.
 Note that this process does not involve any comparisons and can be completed in one clock cycle.